 Energy Awareness Month

-During Energy Awareness Month many schools undertake energy efficiency and conservation activities.
+During the month, many schools undertake energy efficiency and conservation activities.
 These classroom activities connect well to student homes as many families approach the winter heating season.
 Using energy wisely makes sense - both for the environment and for economics.

 Energy Efficiency and Conservation Activities

-The Energy Expo was created to provide students with an expanded opportunity to learn about energy efficiency technologies while improving research and presentation skills.
+- The Energy Expo was created to provide students with an expanded opportunity to learn about energy efficiency technologies while improving research and presentation skills.

-Sign the Energy Conservation Contract to pledge to be more efficient about energy use at home and on the road!
+- Have the whole class sign the Energy Conservation Contract to pledge to be more efficient about energy use at home and on the road!

-More great places to look for energy information this month:
+Still want more?
+Here are great places to look for energy information this month: